 Here are a few things I do with students to help get them in the spirit of Thanksgiving.

-- I give my students a list of people or objects (President Bush, a professional football player, Regis, Snoopy, Harriet Tubman, a Martian, a pizza pan, etc.) and ask them to write a paragraph, sentence, or a few words describing what the person or object has to be thankful for.
+- I give my students a list of people or objects (the President, a professional football player, Snoopy, Harriet Tubman, a Martian, a pizza pan, etc.) and ask them to write a paragraph, sentence, or a few words describing what the person or object has to be thankful for.
 This often leads to good discussions and has resulted in some excellent pieces of writing from my students.